Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: Introduction

 \section{Introduction}

 Recommender systems are known to pervasively exhibit popularity bias, disproportionately recommending already popular items and perpetuating popularity feedback loops \cite{klimashevskaia2024survey, steck2011item, abdollahpouri2021user}.
 Popularity bias harms both users and items.
 Users are harmed because those who have niche preferences unfairly receive lower-quality recommendations \cite{abdollahpouri2021user, abdollahpouri2020connection}.
 And, items are harmed because popularity bias limits the visibility of new content creators \cite{ionescu2023group}, leading to monopolies for the already popular.
-In response, a host of algorithms have been proposed to mitigate popularity bias, with a focus on regularizing and reweighting loss functions \cite{rendle2009bpr, rhee2022countering, jannach2015what}.
-Field studies have shown that real-world deployments of mitigation techniques do not need to come at the cost of user engagement \cite{klimashevskaia2023evaluating} and can even increase the user's sense of discovery \cite{ungruh2024putting}.
+In response, a host of algorithms have been proposed to mitigate popularity bias, with a focus on regularizing and reweighting loss functions \cite{rendle2009bpr, rhee2022countering, jannach2015what} and post-process re-ranking \cite{abdollahpouri2021user, zehlike2017fair}.
+Field studies have shown that mitigation techniques do not necessarily hinder user engagement \cite{klimashevskaia2023evaluating} and can even increase the user's sense of discovery \cite{ungruh2024putting}.

-While many algorithms have been proposed to mitigate popularity bias, there has been a lack of work in recommender systems analyzing \emph{who} is consuming niche items in the first place.
-In this work, we ask the following two research questions: \begin{itemize} \item \textbf{RQ1:} Beyond item preference, how do the behaviors of niche users differ from mainstream users in large-scale recommendation datasets? \item \textbf{RQ2:} How can we leverage these differences in behavior to mitigate popularity bias? \end{itemize}
+Although many algorithms have been proposed to mitigate popularity bias, the question of \emph{who} consumes niche items remains largely unexplored.
+We ask the following research questions: \begin{itemize}[leftmargin=*, topsep=2pt, itemsep=1pt, parsep=0pt] \item \textbf{RQ1:} Beyond item preference, how do the behaviors of niche users differ from mainstream users in large-scale recommendation datasets? \item \textbf{RQ2:} How can we leverage these differences in behavior to mitigate popularity bias? \end{itemize} We answer these questions through the following three contributions.
+The first contribution answers RQ1, while the latter two answer RQ2.